Doctor Faustus (play): Synopsis

-Mephistophilis returns, and Faustus signs a contract in his own blood: Mephistophilis will serve him for 24 years, at which point Lucifer will claim him, body and soul.
-Once the contract is signed, Faustus asks for a wife, but Mephistophilis declines, saying marriage is "but a ceremonial toy"; he asks for books of knowledge, and Mephistophilis provides a single book.
-In the corresponding comedic scene, Robin, an ostler, has stolen a conjuring book, and plans mischief with it.
+Mephistopheles returns, and Faustus signs a contract in his own blood: Mephistopheles will serve him for 24 years, at which point Lucifer will claim him, body and soul.
+Once the contract is signed, Faustus asks for a wife, but Mephistopheles declines, saying marriage is "but a ceremonial toy"; he asks for books of knowledge, and Mephistopheles provides a single book.
+In the corresponding comedic scene, Robin, a hostler, has stolen a conjuring book, and plans mischief with it.

-Faustus begins to waver and think about God, and is visited again by the Good and Bad Angels.
-Lucifer arrives to remind him of his contract, and entertains him with a show of the Seven Deadly Sins.
-Faustus and Mephistophilis then travel Europe, eventually arriving in Rome, where they play tricks on the Pope.
-Next, Robin and Rafe (A version) or Dick (B version), having been caught for stealing a goblet, call on Mephistophilis, who arrives and angrily turns them into animals before returning to attend on Faustus.
-Faustus has been called to the court of the Holy Roman Emperor, where he and Mephistophilis conjure Alexander the Great and his paramour and give a knight cuckold's horns for being a heckler.
+Faustus begins to waver and think about God and is visited again by the Good and Bad Angels.
+Lucifer arrives to remind him of his contract and entertains him with a show of the Seven Deadly Sins.
+Faustus and Mephistopheles then travel Europe, eventually arriving in Rome, where they play tricks on the Pope.
+Next, Robin and Rafe (A version) or Dick (B version), having been caught for stealing a goblet, call on Mephistopheles, who arrives and angrily turns them into animals before returning to attend on Faustus.
+Faustus has been called to the court of the Holy Roman Emperor, where he and Mephistopheles conjure Alexander the Great and his paramour and give a knight cuckold's horns for being a heckler.
 In the A version, the emperor asks Faust to relent, and he does; in the B version a longer scene follows in which the knight and his friends attack Faustus; all are given horns.
 In both versions, Faustus then plays tricks on a horse dealer.
-Faustus and Mephistophilis then put on a magic show for the Duke and Duchess of Vanholt.
+Faustus and Mephistopheles then put on a magic show for the Duke and Duchess of Vanholt.

 When Faustus's 24 years are nearly up, he bequeaths his possessions to Wagner.
-He conjures Helen of Troy for some students, and, when he starts to think of repenting again, renews his pledge to Lucifer and asks Mephistophilis for Helen as his lover.
+He conjures Helen of Troy for some students, and, when he starts to think of repenting again, renews his pledge to Lucifer and asks Mephistopheles for Helen as his lover.
 In the final scene, Faustus admits to some scholars that he has bargained away his soul; despite their prayers, the devils come for him.